kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 with more serious workloads.
 Now the procedures are at least somewhat established, private interconnects are created between the on-premises network and the cloud provider, security is managed properly.

-The first projects to move are most likely the datalake-type projects.
+The first projects to move are most likely the data lake-type projects.
 These teams are sitting on a massive amount of data they want to analyze.
 To do that they hire data scientists who are responsible for taking this ridiculous data swamp and extract something useful from it.

-Initially the thought process might be that the data scientists themselves can operate an [Apache Spark](https://spark.apache.org/), a [Kafka cluster](https://kafka.apache.org/), or maybe [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_user_guide.html).
+Initially, the thought process might be that the data scientists themselves can operate an [Apache Spark](https://spark.apache.org/), a [Kafka cluster](https://kafka.apache.org/), or maybe [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_user_guide.html).
 However, that pipe dream soon hits a closed valve as the realization sets in that these people are good at working with data, but they are not operations specialists.